EduardoZepeda/coffee-bytes-hugo/content/posts/como-colocar-un-email-en-un-sitio-web-sin-ser-spammeado/index.en.md

 Now just set up your filter and automatically delete all emails that do not meet this condition.

-## Generate your email dynamically to avoid spam
+## Avoid spam generating your email dynamically

 This is my favorite, to achieve this we can use some kind of simple encryption, or even base64, **encode our email address in base64 and then decode it in the frontend dynamically using Javascript**, this way the bots will only see a bunch of numbers and letters in the source code, to read the email they will need to render the page with javascript enabled, which eliminates those bots that only read the source code of the response.